 Technologies and sciences that cover a Si back-end-of-line(BEOL) process are discussed, including package technology.
 Low-k materials have been in practical use; however, they brought new, difficult issues by scaling, especially in reliability and package areas.
 Innovations and new ideas are needed in the BEOL by introducing new materials with sophisticated characterization as well as novel BEOL process/structures with system integration points of view.
 Papers are solicited in the following areas: (1) characterization methodology for materials, mechanical and electrical properties in small geometry, metrology and yield improvement; (2) materials, process and packaging technologies for advanced Cu/Low-k interconnect; (3) reliability phenomena and physics, such as EM, SIV, TDDB, and modeling/prediction; (4) passive components for RF or High-speed operations; (5) new structures and materials on future interconnects, such as a 3-D structure, a CNT interconnect, an on-chip optical interconnect, and BEOL-based memory applications, i.e. MRAM, and PRAM.

 The aim of this area is to discuss advanced silicon device technologies and physics.
-Papers are solicited in the following areas: (1) sub-100-nm silicon CMOS devices and their integration technologies; (2) performance enhancement technologies, such as a strained-silicon channel and SiGe and Ge channels; (3) post-bulk-planar silicon device structures, including planar SOI, FinFET, and double gate FET; (4) device physics of advanced CMOS, including simulation and modeling on carrier transport and reliability; and (5) manufacturing and yield science in conjunction with the increasing variability of device parameters, fluctuations of fabrication parameters or the intrinsic atomistic nature.
+Papers are solicited in the following areas: (1) sub-100-nm silicon CMOS devices and their integration technologies; (2) performance enhancement technologies, such as a strained-silicon channel or any high-mobility channels; (3) post-bulk-planar silicon device structures, including planar SOI, FinFET, multi-channels, or nano-wires; (4) device physics of advanced CMOS, including simulation and modeling on carrier transport and reliability; and (5) manufacturing and yield science in conjunction with the increasing variability of device parameters, fluctuations of fabrication parameters or the intrinsic atomistic nature.